 Ducab powering the UAE’s clean energy agenda

-Ducab is working closely with solar energy developers to realize the nation’s ambitions for a thriving renewable energy sector.
+Ducab is working closely with solar energy developers to realize the nation’s ambitions for Eco-friendly energy solutions in renewable energy sector.
 During this year’s Water, Energy, Technology and Environment Exhibition (WETEX), the company will share best practices in the design, supply, installation and commission of transmission cables that allow the power generated at today’s solar parks to be exported to national power grids.

 In line with the Dubai Clean Energy Strategy 2050, the realization of upcoming clean energy projects will increasingly rely on a manufacturing sector that prioritizes technological innovation, product reliability and supply chain sustainability, according to Ducab.

 These priorities can be seen in projects such as the Mohammed bin Rashid Al Maktoum Solar Park.
 The largest single-site solar park in the world with a total investment of AED 50 billion, Dubai Electricity and Water Authority (DEWA) has continued to emphasize the need to complete the project with the highest health, safety, and quality standards.
 DEWA is working with Ducab High Voltage (Ducab HV), the only dedicated high voltage cable manufacturing facility in the Middle East, as a key supplier on the project.
 As a local “Made in UAE” supplier, Ducab HV is uniquely positioned to meet the stringent quality and project timelines of the solar park, including its Phase 3, Plot-A development which was brought online successfully in early 2018.